jsxgraph/jsxgraph_website/src/resources/templates/_html-local.section.md

-# HTML file – JSXGraph locally hosted
+# HTML template – JSXGraph locally hosted

 If you want to include a local copy of JSXGraph in your HTML file, download the two following JSXGraph files